NeryCaballero/NeryCaballero/README.md

    - 🎨  My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript.
    - ⚙️  My back-end skills include, but are not limited to: Node.js, PHP.
    - 🗃  I have experience working with MySQL, MongoDB, Git, GitHub.
-   - 👯‍ I am a teamplayer and I feel confortable working on both small and large groups.
+   - 👯‍ I am a team player and I feel confortable working on both small and large groups.

 ## Interests